 We Amplify Training.

-Incarcerations for drug-related offenses account for 69% of all new incoming offenders and continue to represent the fastest-growing offense category across the nation.
+Incarcerations for drug-related offenses account for 69% of all new incoming justice-involved individuals and continue to represent the fastest-growing offense category across the nation.
 In Illinois, drug-related offenses account for approximately 42% of the prison population.

 IDOC reviews trends throughout Illinois to assess why treatment is needed and its impact and to explore more effective ways to treat SUD disease.
-Untreated offenders will continue to seek out and take drugs.
-Offenders with substance use issues have higher recidivism rates.
+Untreated individuals in custody will continue to seek out and take drugs.
+Individuals in custody with substance use issues have higher recidivism rates.
 SUD and criminal behavior will continue if left untreated.
 There is a nexus between crime and substance use.
 Incarceration may be the only opportunity to provide substance use programming.
-This programming also serves as a way to positively impact recidivism by increasing the chances of rehabilitation.
+This programming also positively impacts recidivism by increasing the chances of rehabilitation.

 The CADC Training Program delivers at least six training events per fiscal year, usually in the Springfield area.
 Additional training on topical issues identified by IDOC may also occur throughout the year.

 Hundreds of IDOC staff have become Certified Alcohol and Other Drug Counselors by participating in the program.
-Participants receive quality, intense training, along with tools to develop and improve skills and professional abilities.
+Participants receive quality, intense training and tools to develop and improve their skills and professional abilities.
 IDOC staff who have completed the program make a difference for justice-involved individuals, their facilities, and their communities.

-This program supports the Prevention First mission by providing evidence-based training to IDOC staff, who will use the knowledge and skills learned in each training to help justice-involved individuals with their treatment plans for healthier behaviors.
+This program supports the Prevention First mission by providing evidence-based training to IDOC staff.
+The staff will use the knowledge and skills learned in each training to help justice-involved individuals with their treatment plans for healthier behaviors.

 Helpful Resources.